xbeat/Glitch-Community/CONTRIBUTING.md

   git log -1 # Prints out a stable changeset in case we need it. git pull # Update us to master.

-  # This last step should never need to merge; if it does, something went wrong or somebody edited community-staging directly.
-Ask Jude or Greg for help.
+  # That last step should never need to merge.
+  # If it does, something went wrong or somebody edited community-staging directly.
+  # Ask Jude or Greg for help.

-  refresh # Updates the glitch editor with the new files
+  refresh # Update the Glitch editor with the new files and kick off the build.
   ```

 Now open up the logs and wait for the build to finish, then test your stuff.

 In particular test anything that you merged with.
 Make sure there's no console errors, etc.  If you find a problem, stop here and go back to the PR phase to fix it up.

 Satisfied?  :shipit: